 The above definition is based on the criterion "freedom of circulation of persons, goods and capital".
-Clearly, those parts of the political frontiers of a country where the government of that, country does not enjoy the above "freedom" are not to be included in economic territory of that country.
+Clearly, those parts of the political frontiers of a country where the government of that country does not enjoy the above "freedom" are not to be included in economic territory of that country.
 One example is embassies.
 Government of India does not enjoy the above freedom in the foreign embassies located within India.
 So, these are not treated as a part of economic territory of India.
 They are treated as part of the economic territories of their respective countries.
-For example the U.S. embassy in India is a part of economic territory of the U.S.A.
-Similarly, the Indian embassy in Washington is a part of economic territory of India.
+For example the U.S. embassy in India is a part of economic territory of India.